orchest/orchest/docs/source/getting_started/installation.rst

    🎉 Now that you have installed Orchest, be sure to check out the :ref:`quickstart tutorial
    <quickstart>`.

+.. _installation gpu support:

 GPU support
 -----------
 Currently GPU support is not yet available.
+Coming soon!

 Build from source